Reno, Nevada: The divorce capital of the world

-In the early twentieth century, Nevada became a popular destination for migratory divorce in an era when most states had highly restrictive laws on the subject.
+In the early 20th century, Nevada became a popular destination for migratory divorce in an era when most states had highly restrictive laws on the subject.
 Legislation passed in 1931 completed the gradual reduction of the residency requirement from six months to six weeks, and Reno openly advertised itself as the "Divorce Capital of the World".
 Nevada's laws, which were fairly progressive for the time, allowed numerous grounds for divorce, and Reno's courts quickly gained a reputation for handling cases with both speed and sympathy for those seeking to "untie the knot".
 From the 1930s through the 1960s, Reno became synonymous with speedy divorce, often referred to colloquially as "the six-week cure".
 During these decades, the city's reputation drew thousands of divorcees annually, and they in turn became an important part of the local economy.
 These temporary residents flocked to hotels, boardinghouses, and hospitality ranches, many of which catered primarily to those waiting out the six-week residency requirement before their court date.

 Numerous local businesses openly courted these visitors, such as R. Herz & Bro, a jewelry store that offered ring resetting services to the recently divorced and the luxurious El Cortez Hotel, which was built in part to accommodate the more affluent among Reno's six-week guests.
 The majority of those who came to Reno for divorce were women as Nevada did not require both parties in a divorce case to be present in court, and men often could not take that much time off from work.
 Although new "residents" seeking divorce were required to swear under oath that they intended to make Nevada their permanent home, most left soon after obtaining their divorce decree, which often occurred on the same day as the initial court hearing.